What You Should Consider In Deciding Whether To Disclose Your Disability On Your Resume And Cover Letter

 - The law protects you.
 Another important reason not to disclose your disability at the application stage is that you are not required to provide this information.
 Even if you know you will need an accommodation, it is best to wait until your interview to discuss this—ideally, after you have talked about why you are right for the job.

 Do you believe your prospective employer or employer discriminated against you based on a disability?
 Do you have questions about what you should disclose about your disability?
-Start an online chat or call our Irvine employment attorney at 949-679-9909 to schedule a free, no-obligation consultation.
+Start an online chat or talk to an Orange County employment attorney at 949-679-9909 to schedule a free, no-obligation consultation.